Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/package_ip.md

    2. Repeat the prior two steps for register `B`.
    3. In the Value field for ASSOCIATED_BUSIF enter `m00_axi` for register `A`, and `m01_axi` for register `B`.

+Notice that the DRC error on the Ports and Interfaces goes away as you define the registers for the RTL kernel.

 ## Check Integrity, Assign Properties, and Package IP

 1. Under the Packaging Steps, Select **Review and Package**.
    This displays the Review and Package window.

-3. Use the following commands in the Tcl Console to add these properties.

-    ```
-    set core [ipx::current_core]
-    set_property sdx_kernel true $core
-    set_property sdx_kernel_type rtl $core
-    ```

-4. After setting these properties you can optionally run the **ipx::check_integrity** command, and your IP should pass the check.

 You are now ready to package the IP.
 However, first check that an archive file will be generated when packaging the IP.
+This is the default behavior when **Package for Vitis** is enabled.

 5. Look in the **After Packaging** section of the Review and Package window.
 If you see that an archive will not be generated, then you should enable the archive:

-6. In the Review and Package window, select **Edit packaging settings**.This displays the Settings dialog box with the IP Package section displayed.
+6. In the Review and Package window, select **Edit packaging settings**.
+This displays the Settings dialog box with the IP Package section displayed.

 7. Under the After Packaging section of the dialog box, enable **Create archive of IP** as shown below, and click **OK**.